 D5245 was new to Toton (16A) on January 21st 1964.
 Further transfers were:

 After withdrawal 25095 was stored at Crewe depot, then to Basford Hall Yard by March 1987.
 25095 was moved to Vic Berry, Leicester on May 29th 1987 and added to the stack by October 1987.
 Final cutting up started during late January 1989 and was completed by February 18th 1989.

 Works visits (records incomplete).

 The Southern Region experienced a number of problems with some of their electric locomotives, with many temporarily sidelined awaiting attention.
 This created a shortage of locomotives leading to D5240 - D5245 & D5247 moving to Hither Green (73C) during September.
 Despite this somewhat unusual transfer there are no reports of how the locomotives were used or any photographs of them during their brief stay south of the Thames.
 D5245 returned to Toton (16A) during December.

-Further tests with Warflat wagons took place between Derby & Long Marston, 25205 was noted on July 1st, 25095 on July 27th.
+Further tests with Warflat wagons took place between Derby & Long Marston with 25095 being noted on July 27th.

 25095 & 25154 handled August 8th's 07.35 Euston - Aberystwyth forward from Wolverhampton returning with the 14.00 to Shrewsbury.

 The 07.20 Manchester Victoria - Liverpool was worked by 25095 on June 24th.